jmariner/jmcom-english/_includes/portfolio/9th_grade.md

 All in all, my English teacher and classmates were an incredible welcome to the high school life.
 Freshman year really built my personality and self-confidence and left a lasting impact on my life.

 ##Original Piece
+The original assignment asks to explain what makes _Animal Farm_ an allegorical satire of the Russian Revolution.
+I had to choose three satirical devices, pick out examples of each one from the novel, and mention what part of the Revolution it alludes to.
+I chose this writing because it was the longest and most detailed writing from this year and it was about one of my favorite stories.

 <iframe class="document autofit" src="original/doc.html" scrolling="no"></iframe>

 ##Rewrite